Rupert Holmes looks at how to choose a suitable autopilot system for cruising yachts

 All the main manufacturers now use 9-axis sensors that measure heading, rate of turn, pitch, roll and yaw, giving far greater data inputs to the course computer than gyro compasses that were the best option less than 10 years ago.

 Garmin only lists this sensor in its pilot packages, but Raymarine’s EV-1 Sensor is available separately for £740, while B&G’s Precision compass is £680.

 6. Control pads and remotes

-These can add significantly to the cost of a system.
+These can add significantly to the cost of an autopilot system.